Medical examiner overturns suicide ruling of hospital leader

 Medical Examiner Andrew Falzon said the injuries that 72-year-old John Sheridan suffered “have the appearance of self-inflicted wounds,” but he noted that no weapon was recovered from the scene “that could be conclusively associated with (them).”
 He changed the manner of death from suicide to undetermined.

-The decision came after the four sons of John and Joyce Sheridan accused a prosecutor of jumping to conclusions that John stabbed his 69-year-old wife to death and then killed himself after setting their house on fire in September 2014.
+The decision came after the four sons of John and Joyce Sheridan accused a prosecutor of jumping to conclusions that Sheridan stabbed his 69-year-old wife to death and then killed himself after setting their house on fire in September 2014.

 The sons have been pushing to have the investigation reopened and have gained support from business and political leaders across the state, including three former New Jersey governors who called last year for authorities to reopen the case.